 Before you read on, watch this ad to donate some money to charity (and help my blog out).
 More info here.

 Perama Bus – 60,000 IDR from Kuta to Ubud (around 2 hours).
 This is by far the cheapest option and in my experience Perama are a really good, organised company.
 They don’t seem to collect from the airport but their office in Kuta isn’t far from the airport so you could get a taxi there and then hop in a bus.
-You can pay an extra 15,000 IDR for hotel pickup, and you can book online in advance, so Perama are pretty easy to deal with.
+You can book online in advance, so Perama are pretty easy to deal with.